-As I'm watching twitter hashtags about #beirut, I'm choosing which threads to follow.
+As I'm watching Twitter hashtags about #beirut, I'm choosing which threads to follow.
 I'm inventing stories about the videographers.
 I'm worried about them.
-There are some vantage points that do not seem survivable.
+Some vantage points do not seem survivable.

-Of course, pre-COVID, if this explosion happened, I would still experience it though twitter feeds on screens.
-I've never been to Beirut and I don't know or understand its culture.
+Of course, pre-COVID, if this explosion happened, I would still experience it through Twitter feeds on screens.
+I've never been to Beirut, and I don't know or understand its culture.

 It's as unreal to me now as it would have been in January.

 The difference, now, is my rewired brain.
-We have homogeneity in our online lives despite the work/life/world context through which we are experiencing.
+We have homogeneity in our online lives despite the work/life/world context in which we are experiencing events.

-There is no difference between an online meeting or wedding or explosion.
+There is no difference between an online meeting, a wedding, or an explosion.
 Are they real?
 How would I know?

 The line between digital and physical is dead, but not in the technotopian way I always believed in.

-The world inside our screens have become a liminal space between what is real and what is not.
+The world inside our screens has become a liminal space between what is real and what is not.